timiTao/sportradar/README.md

 # Sport radar task

+The Final test: `\Application\ScoreBoard\ScoreBoardTest::testWhenDeliverFinalTestThenIGotHired`

 ## Assumptions

 ### Business

+* The order of matches in example, is order of last update, from oldest to newest
 * the board could hold big number of matches
   * Knowing interface class I assume intention of action, not intention to strictly follow it - then I changed interface of scoring
 * Creating & starting match is same action to simplify process